creature/localwelcome/README.md

 bundle exec rails server
 ```

+You can login as an admin with the username "admin@example.com" and the password "password".

 ## Running tests

 I'm using RSpec as a test framework.
 You can run the test suite with the following command: